Viewer Rating

 The movie features a diverse supporting cast, but its primary roles do not involve explicit race or gender swaps of traditionally white characters.
 The narrative maintains a neutral to positive framing of traditional identities, with no explicit critique of white or male characters, and DEI themes are not central to the plot.

-The film features Hannah Faber, a smokejumper, who engages in a direct physical confrontation with a male assassin.
-She uses a melee weapon to defeat him during the climax of the film.
+The film features Hannah Faber, a smokejumper, who engages in and wins a direct physical confrontation against a male assassin using a melee weapon.
+Another female character fights an assailant but achieves victory using a firearm.

 The film "Those Who Wish Me Dead" does not feature any identifiable LGBTQ+ characters or themes.
 The narrative primarily focuses on a survival thriller plot involving a smokejumper protecting a young boy from assassins, with no elements related to queer identity or experiences.